m-musiol/King_County_House_prices/Future_work.md

 - Analyse impact of 'waterfront' and 'yr_renovated'
 - Before removing 'id' use information to fill NAN, if there are multiply ids with missing cells
+- use lat and long to create price per sqft_liv15